What is Commercial Boat Insurance?

-Commercial boat insurance—also called commercial marine insurance or ocean marine insurance—is a comprehensive policy that includes coverage for the commercial vessel itself and liability issues that may arise.
+Commercial boat insurance—also called commercial marine insurance, ocean marine insurance, or charter boat insurance—is a comprehensive policy that includes coverage for the commercial vessel itself as well as liability issues that may arise during its operation.

-For example, you own and operate a commercial fishing boat.
+Let's say you own and operate a commercial fishing boat.
 You're on the ocean when a storm starts brewing and the water gets choppy.
 You decide to head in, but the storm hits with a vengeance.
-As you're trying to moor the boat, you accidentally collide with another boat owner.
+As you're trying to moor the boat, you accidentally collide with a charter boat.

-With the proper insurance protection, you can rest easy knowing your fishing boats are covered and your business is protected.
-Your commercial boat insurance covers the damage to the other boat as well as the damage to yours.
+With the proper insurance protection, you can rest easy knowing your fishing boat is covered and your business is protected.
+Because you have commercial boat insurance, your insurance company covers the damage to the other boat as well as the damage to yours.

 Most people don't think the worst will happen to them.
-But whether you own fishing vessels or rent watercraft to tourists, you must protect your business and your clients.
-We can help you plan for the unexpected.
+But whether you own fishing vessels or rent a charter boat to tourists, you must protect your business and your clients.
+Let us help you plan for the unexpected.

 Some of the Categories of Vessels Covered